mariam-and-cindy/predicting-programming-languages/README.md

 --------------

-- Make use of NLP to predict programming language based on Readme documents
+- Make use of NLP to predict programming language based on Readme content.

-- Perform a number of parsing operations to isolate and process key text features - including lemmatization, stemming and removal of stopwords
+- Perform a number of parsing operations to isolate and process key text features - including lemmatization, stemming and removal of stopwords.